Raj Tischbierek

-Raj Tischbierek (born 24 September 1962) is a German chess Grandmaster (GM, 1990) who two times won East Germany Chess Championship (1987, 1990).
+Raj Tischbierek (born 24 September 1962) is a German chess Grandmaster (GM, 1990) who For the club he won East Germany Chess Championship twice (1987 and 1990).

 Life

 Raj Tischbierek was introduced to chess by his father, who taught him when he was five years old.
-At the age of nine he joined the club Chemie Leipzig.
-He twice won the East Germany Chess Championships in 1987 and 1990.
-In 1990 he also won the East Germany Correspondence Chess Championship.
+At the age of nine, he joined the club Chemie Leipzig.
+He won the East Germany Chess Championships twice - in 1987 and 1990.
+In 1990, he also won the East Germany Correspondence Chess Championship.

-After graduating from Polytechnic Secondary School he was trained as a skilled geology worker and also got his Abitur.
+After graduating from Polytechnic Secondary School, he was trained as a skilled geology worker and also got his Abitur.
 However, he never worked as a skilled worker, but moved to Berlin in 1989.
-In 1991 he took over the magazine Schach as Editor-in-Chief, for which he founded the Exzelsior Verlag (Excelsior Publishers) in 1999.
+In 1991, he took over the magazine Schach as Editor-in-Chief, for which he founded the Exzelsior Verlag (Excelsior Publishers) in 1999.

 Raj Tischbierek was awarded Grandmaster (GM) title at the 1990 FIDE Congress.
 In May 2002, the German Chess Federation thanked him and acknowledged him in the form of an honorary certificate.

-National Team
+National team

 With the national team of the East Germany Tischbierek took part in the 29th Chess Olympiad in 1990.